Basics of Flooding and Flood Protection

 Dams, levees, channels and other protective works are designed to provide protection against some specific level of flooding.
 The "level of protection" is selected based on cost, desire of the community, potential damage, environmental impact, and other factors.
 Engineers can design and construct levees, dams and other measures providing a very high level of protection.
 Communities tend to choose lower levels of protection because of the initial financial cost rather than overall costs and benefits.

-Levees may be either "engineered" or not.
-Engineered levees are those in which professional consideration has been given to the underlying soil conditions, the kind of earth used in building the levee, proper compaction of the levee materials, armoring of the levee face if needed and other factors.
+Levees may or may not be "engineered."
+Engineered levees are those in which professional consideration has been given to the underlying soil conditions, the kind of earth used in building the levee, proper compaction of the levee materials, armoring the levee face and other factors.
 Non-engineered levees are basically long piles of earth pushed up along a river.
-Engineered levees have a far lower rate of failure than non-engineered levees.
+Engineered levees have a much higher success rate than non-engineered ones.

-Levee failures are usually due to either: a) a flow greater than their design flow; b) poor maintenance; and/or c) erosion or undercutting of the levee by high flow.
+Levee failures are usually caused by a flow greater than their design flow; poor maintenance; and/or erosion or undercutting of the levee by high flow.